 You do not necessarily need to crush soap nuts or make extensive preparations before you use them.
 All you need is a small muslin bag to hold the nuts and put them in the washing machine with your load of laundry.
-Typically, you can use soap nuts up to seven times before they lose their cleansing power.
+Typically, you can use each nut up to seven times before they lose their cleansing power.

-To get the best and easiest soap nut wash, you need to wash with warm water.
-This is because the cleaning agent in soap nuts, called saponin, requires hot water to activate.
+To get the best and easiest wash from your soap nuts, you need to wash with warm or hot water.
+This is because the cleaning agent in soap berries, called saponin, requires hot water to activate.
 If you find heating your wash water too expensive or stressful, there is another option.

-You can add the nuts to a pot of boiling water.
-Allow the mixture to simmer until you have your desired concentration and strain the mixture.
+You can add the dried berries to a pot of boiling water.
+Allow the mixture to simmer until you have your desired concentration and strain the dried shell mixture.
 You can then add the solution to cold water and wash.
 You can store any excess liquid in a bottle for future use.

 You can also combine the soap nuts with vinegar, essential oils, or other natural cleaning agents to make a high-quality all-purpose household cleaner.
-You can use the liquid derived to wash your car or the dishes, making for an excellent zero waste dish soap.
+You can use the liquid soap derived to wash your car or the dishes, making for an excellent zero waste dish soap.

 Soap nuts work great for washing clothes.
-You’ll find the nuts strong enough to remove dirt, grime, and other stains.
+You’ll find the nuts strong enough to remove dirt, grime, and other stains so you can easily replace clothes washing detergent in plastic bottles.
 Yet gentle enough not to damage the fabric structure, reduce fabric quality, or reduce color brightness.
 They also remove odors from clothes and act as a natural fabric softener.

 (ships from the UK)